 Do I need to do anything else to prevent pregnancy after I have taken emergency contraception?

 Yes.
 You should talk to your health care provider about using a regular type of birth control method.
 Until you have your next menstrual period, it is best not to have sexual intercourse.
-If you decide to have intercourse, make sure to use a barrier method, such as a condom, every time you have sex even if you are taking birth control pills.
-Your health care provider may suggest that you start birth control pills right away after emergency contraception.
+If you decide to have intercourse, make sure to use a barrier method (condom), every time you have sex even if you are using hormonal birth control (pills, patch, or ring).After taking Plan B One-Step® you can start hormonal birth control (pills, patch, or ring) right away, but you should wait 5 days after taking Ella™ to use these methods because they may prevent the EC from working.
 Find out more about birth control methods so you can start thinking about what method will be best for you.